-a.
-The slaughter plant must meet the American Meat Institute (AMI) guidelines (as written by Dr. Temple Grandin).

-AMI Guidelines can be found at www.certifiedhumane.org under the 'Standards' section.

-- b.
-The slaughter plant must be inspected by Humane Farm Animal Care's inspectors to verify compliance with AMI guidelines. - c.
-HFAC will also audit the slaughter plant for traceability to ensure that all the products labeled with the Certified Humane® logo originate from Certified Humane® farms.
+- a.
+Slaughter facilities must follow the North American Meat Institute (NAMI) guidelines while processing HFAC livestock.
+In addition, slaughter protocols must include stunning and ensured insensibility prior to the exsanguination process. - b.
+NAMI Guidelines can be found at www.certifiedhumane.org under the Standards section. - c.
+The slaughter plant must be inspected by HFAC to verify compliance with NAMI guidelines. - d.
+The slaughter plant must also be inspected by HFAC for traceability to ensure that all the products labeled with the Certified Humane® logo originate from Certified Humane® farms.